Part III : Explaining metaphysics

 The claim that AI cannot pass the Turing test, is related to the deep natural intuition which makes solipsism unsustainable.

-But if computers can't imitate humans, then the human character of other's behavior is what provides the intuitive evidence of their reality as peer conciousnesses.
+But if computers can't imitate humans, then the human character of other's behavior is what provides the intuitive evidence of their reality as peer consciousnesses.

 Well, is it really a proof ?
 Such a kind of proof may sound strange.
 After all, it's nothing else than a set of information.
 How can a mere set of information, which is a mathematical object, prove anything about a non-mathematical existence ?
-It's because the chances to produce this information without concious means were unsignificant.
-Mere mathematical means would have almost surely produced irrealistic results.
-And, as the observer is concious and there can't be astronomical numbers of observers and tries at the disposal of the experiment, it's rather unlikely to manage producing any case of delusional impression of existence of a concious being, out of mere random or other mathematical tricks.
+It's because the chances to produce this information without conscious means were insignificant.
+Mere mathematical means would have almost surely produced unrealistic results.
+And, as the observer is conscious and there can't be astronomical numbers of observers and tries at the disposal of the experiment, it is rather unlikely to manage producing any case of delusional impression of existence of a conscious being, out of mere random or other mathematical tricks.

 Let us go a little further.
-Admitting that the precise behavior of appearing people (in interaction with oneself) suffices to bring the evidence of their existence, as this behavior could not have been imagined by a nonconcious being.
-What about the possibility for a concious being to invent this behavior instead ?
+Admitting that the precise behavior of appearing people (in interaction with oneself) suffices to bring the evidence of their existence, as this behavior could not have been imagined by a nonconscious being.
+What about the possibility for a conscious being to invent this behavior instead ?
 Indeed it could do better... at first sight.

 But after a much longer interaction, the realism of this imitation would fade out.
 To remain fully realistic in the long run (even in the mere sense of how to fool one human observer into this impression), the author of this imitation would need to be God, and to imagine these characters so precisely, that this imagination would give these characters a real existence inside his imagination, feeling himself their feelings.